appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/modal.md

 ### Header

+These properties allow you to control the header section of the Modal, which is used to display a title or additional context to the content inside the Modal.

 #### Header `boolean`

 <dd>

-When enabled, it displays the **Title** property, allowing you to add a title to the modal.
+When enabled, it displays the **Title** property, allowing you to add a title to the Modal.
 When disabled, the header, including the title, is hidden.

 </dd>